chadwhitacre/openpath/_posts/2024-01-19-the-open-source-sustainability-crisis.md

 [Open Source
 diversity](https://en.wikipedia.org/wiki/Diversity_in_open-source_software)
 crisis: Open Source is markedly less demographically diverse than software engineering in general.
-This inequality of outcome is caused by inequality of opportunity.
+We have not just inequality of outcome but inequality of opportunity.
 [35%](https://www.statista.com/statistics/617136/digital-population-worldwide/)
 of people don't even have Internet access yet, let alone free time to hack on